IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN

 Let’s see if it works for the other questions.

-1. Stepwells had a range of functions, in addition to those related to water collection.
+1. Stepwells had a range of functions, in addition tothose related to water collection.

-Clues: Line 5-10 of Para 1 matches with part 1 and 3 in the question. “method of gaining access to clean, fresh groundwater during the dry season for drinking, bathing, watering animals and irrigation.
+Clues: Line 5-10 of Para 1 matches with parts 1 and 3 in the question. “method of gaining access to clean, fresh groundwater during the dry season for drinking, bathing, watering animals and irrigation.
 However, the significance of this invention – the stepwellgoes beyond its utilitarian application.”
 It proves that Stepwells had the main function related to water collection.
 So, we can give two ticks(√).

 Line 12-14 of Para 2 says, “Some were located in or near villages as public spaces for the community; others were positioned beside roads as resting places for travellers.”
-So, this is a clear match to the part 2 in the question.
+So, this is a clear match to part 2 in the question.
 So, we can give one tick(√).

 Three ticks () = TRUE.